 Never My Fault: Vesta hardly if ever actually owns up to it when she makes mista - demonstrations of what not to do.

 Insane Troll Logic: Played for laughs; if something happens to exist in such a way that causes her difficulty, such as paint being impossible to easily clean by licking off, it's obvious that whoever made it has it in for poor defenseless kittens.

 Mama Bear: Try and hurt Nanoha with her around.
 Or Linith.

-Master of Illusion: Although so far she can only make herself invisible.
+Master of Illusion: She can make herself and others invisible, blind people, and create phantom attacks.
 It's meant to contrast Nanoha's overly flashy and totally unsubtle fighting style.